inesp/inesp.github.io/about.md

 My other passion lies with ***people*** and our motivations as we interact with code.

+It all started with in a wrong lecture hall.
+I was heading to a lecture about some "very important, backend stuff" and ended up in the wrong room, where somebody just casually gave the best talk of the conference, a talk about intuitive design to a half empty room.

-It started with a simple focus on the user: What's the point of the code we write?
-The settings should be minimal, the buttons intuitive, the design self-explanatory.
+And since then I can't stop thinking about: What's the point of the code we write?
+Who is it for?
+What do they want and need from the software?
+How can we make it easier for them to use it?

+But once you start thinking about people, you eventually realize developers and managers are also people.

-But then it expanded to developers and managers.
-How do you build code systems that take care of the bureaucratic aspects of code interactions: **let's automate everything** that isn't fun to do manually.
+So, what do they want and need from code?
+Can we build code systems that take care of the bureaucratic aspects of code interactions: **let's automate everything** that isn't fun to do manually.
 Technology must work for us, not we for it.
 How do you build a **community**, a true team of people to replace the often autocratic default relationships inside companies?

+What about the on-lookers?
-And what's the point of the media in this whole equation?
+What is the point of the media in this whole equation?
 Which **lies** are we telling ourselves and which do we gladly hear from industry leaders?
-What is our future?

-There are a million facets to building software. **I focus on creating solid architectures, maintainable, scalable and efficient while ensuring they align with the business goals and prioritize user needs.**
+There are a million facets to building software. **My focus is creating solid architecture, maintainable, scalable and efficient while ensuring it aligns with the business goals and prioritizes users' needs.**